john-savill/home_network/AI_endpoints.md

 # Docuemnting actual use of AI for applications

+This is a continuation of the notes I have made in [AI_notes](AI_notes.md)

 ## Continue.dev on VScode

-The continue.dev application enables you to use locally hosted models from inside the visual studio development environemnt.
+The continue.dev application enables you to use locally hosted models from inside the visual studio development environment.

 It took a little work to setup but I will document it here